Prior to your internship

 Now it is time for you to look for internships.
 There are several ways to do that:

-• browse the internship search engines on the web
+• browse the internship search engines on the internet

 • contact organisations where our students have previously interned

-When you apply for an internship, you often attach a covering letter and a CV, but some host organisations require more documents such as certificates and grade records.
-Always check with the organisation which application documents they require.
+Internship applications often include a cover letter and a CV, but some host organisations require more documents, such as certificates and grade records.
+Always check with the organisation to determine which application documents they require.

 Step 4

 When the applications have been received, each organisation selects those students they find appropriate for an internship.
-With organisations in Sweden, this can be followed by an interview.
+With organisations in Sweden, this may be followed by an interview.

 Step 5

 Each organisation will decide on placements.
-When you have accepted the position, please inform the Internship Coordinator, Marie Nylund who your supervisor/contact person is.
+When you have accepted a position, please supply the name of your supervisor/contact person to the Internship Coordinator, Marie Nylund.

 Step 6

-It is important to point out that it is the organisations that selects which students they wish to host, and therefore it is not certain that every applicant will be offered the internship for which they have applied.
-Should anyone not get an internship because of the competition, or if no ”appropriate” host organisation could be found, they may apply again the following term.
+It is important to point out that it is the organisations that select which students they wish to host, and therefore it is not certain that every applicant will be offered the internship for which they have applied.
+Should anyone not get an internship because of the competition, or if no appropriate host organisation could be found, they may apply again the following term.

 Period of time